allebasycin/dyssnet_msmtta/README.md

-# Hybrid Network for Upper Gastrointestinal Disease Segmentation with Illumination–Boundary Adaptation and Uncertainty-Aware Post-Hoc Refinement
+# Hybrid Network for Upper Gastrointestinal Disease Segmentation with Illumination-Boundary Adaptation and Uncertainty-Aware Post-Hoc Refinement

 This repository provides the official codes of DySSNet with MSM-TTA and the UGIAD-Seg dataset.
 This repository is under active development.
 Inference code and examples coming soon!